ErdunE/mira-astrology-companion/README.md

 **Proposed Solution:**
 High-level description of the application, key features, and user flow.
-> - AI Astrology chatbot, that provides users with relevant astrology informartion, features and readings.
+> - **Description:** AI Astrology chatbot, that provides users with relevant astrology informartion, chart and readings.
-> - AI Chat, Visualizations such as birth and various other charts, Horoscope Readings, customized profiles
+> - **Key features:** AI Chat, Birth Chart visualization, Horoscope Readings, customized profiles
-> - User creates account -> New user creates profile and puts in information -> Redirected to chat (Existing Users directly go to chat) -> We pull user information such as chat history and artifacts to provide it to that specific user -> User chats with AI -> API Calls -> Data is stored on our backend such as chat logs and artifects
+> - **User flow:** User creates account -> New user creates profile and puts in information -> Redirected to new chat (Existing Users directly go to chat) -> We pull user information such as chat history and artifacts to provide it to that specific user -> User chats with AI -> API Calls -> Data is stored on our backend such as chat logs and artifacts

 **Cloud Provider:**
 AWS / GCP / Azure (with justification).